gosqasorg/asset-provenance-tracking/README.md

 2. The term "Global Open Source Quality Assurance System"
 3. The "purple hands" logo
 4. The word-ard GOSQAS with the "purple hands" symbol in the letter O.

+## Contributing

+Global Distributed Tracking is being built by volunteers, and we need and appreciate your help.
+In addition to coders, we need artists, writers, tests, UX experts, supply chain experts and more.
+The best way to contribute is to email [read.robert@pubinv.org](mailto:gosqasystem@gmail.com) directly, where he will likely schedule a private meeting with you before introducing you to the team.

+But, you are welcome to enter issues and create pull requests as well.
+We recommend you full read our associated technical papers before expending significant time on this unless you have spoken to us first.